 Over the years, our focus has evolved to creating programs that help foster teens make a successful transition to adulthood.
 Our mission today is to prepare foster and community youth to reach their greatest potential.
 We help almost 2,000 foster and community youth annually.
 Our programs focus on four critical areas: basic needs, housing, life skills & employment, and education.

 Orangewood Foundation supports homeless former foster youth in a variety of ways.
 Our housing program offers them affordable, transitional housing for 18-24 months.
 Our Orangewood Resource Center (ORC), located at our offices in Santa Ana, helps them with basic needs.

 The ORC provides less tangible but equally important things like encouragement, support, and direction.
 On any given day, our staff members provide a shoulder to cry on, serve as a cheerleading squad, and everything in between.
 The ORC also serves as an opportunity to introduce the youth to Orangewood’s other programs such as transitional housing, college scholarships, mentors, and independent living skills workshops.

 If you’d like to help homeless former foster youth with basic needs, please consider holding a drive to collect non-perishable food or full-size new toiletries, or gathering a group of friends or co-workers to prepare lunch for our youth.

-HomeAid has been ending homelessness with Orangewood since 1999, through the renovation of the Children’s Home to most recently, an addition of the Dhont Community Center at the Academy.
+HomeAid has been ending homelessness with Orangewood since 1999, through the renovation of the Children’s Home and, most recently, an addition of the Dhont Community Center at the Academy.
 Orangewood is an annual recipient of HomeAid Essentials donations and over the years has received several playhouses for the children to enjoy.